cleungpaton/LLMlandscape/README.md

 ### "These Numbers Can Make AI Dangerous" — Welch Labs
 **Why useful:** Introduces the concept of subliminal learning, where hidden traits or biases can unintentionally transfer from one model to another during knowledge distillation.
-**Key takeaway:** Even harmless-looking outputs (like random number sequences) can secretly pass on internal behaviours or biases from a teacher model to a student model.
+**Key takeaway:** Even harmless looking outputs (like random number sequences) can secretly pass on internal behaviours or biases from a teacher model to a student model.
-**My reflection:** I found this video thought-provoking — it highlights how little we truly understand about what models encode internally, and the potential safety risks in model compression and reuse.
+**My reflection:** I found this video thought provoking — it highlights how little we truly understand about what models encode internally and the potential safety risks in model compression and reuse.